Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Mr. Schuester popped up once the other two were seated, grinning happily.
 Rachel idly wondered if he had taken a little Vitamin D this morning.

 "Wow, guys, that was great.
 I'm really proud of what you came up with.
 Since it's a holiday and I'm sure you all have some special plans," he said teasingly, eyes twinkling as he peered around at all of them—Rachel shifted uncomfortably, "you guys are free to go and I'll see you tomorrow for some real work.
 How does that sound?"
 There were a few cheers before he said playfully, "All right, now get outta here."

-The blonde had also been propositioned twice today, and she'd been irritated after both attempts.
+Quinn had also been propositioned twice today, and she'd been irritated after both attempts.
 Obviously she wasn't in the mood for romantic proclamations.
 Maybe Rachel should just back off, then.
-Accept her role as best friend, go over to Quinn's house tonight, and just watch movies like the blonde had planned all along.
+Accept her role as best friend, go over to Quinn's house tonight, and just watch movies as Quinn had planned all along.
 No flowers, no mixed CD, no chocolates.
 Movies.

 She could do that.
 She could—